arjunmakesthings/itp-blog/content/intro-to-fabrication/fab_experiments_week-2.md

 ![[z_images/IMG_6269.mov]]

-[[people/ian|ian]] helped me understand that i was obsessing over the wrong thing (mechanism over replication), and that wood probably wasn't the best material for something that moves. <mark>wood is best for something solid</mark>.
+[[people/ian cox|ian cox]] helped me understand that i was obsessing over the wrong thing (mechanism over replication), and that wood probably wasn't the best material for something that moves. <mark>wood is best for something solid</mark>.

 ---
 grappled with that for a few days, came in and made a few sketches.

 ![[z_images/IMG_6300.webp]]

-[[people/ian|ian]] had recommended [tinkercad](https://www.tinkercad.com) to help see things in 3-d. worked more, to visualise a simple thing made of 5 smaller things that move.
+[[people/ian cox|ian cox]] had recommended [tinkercad](https://www.tinkercad.com) to help see things in 3-d. worked more, to visualise a simple thing made of 5 smaller things that move.

 ![[z_images/Screenshot 2025-09-19 at 102.32.webp]]